Gene-Tangt/neuropsych_vlm_bench/README.md

 ## Run models used in the paper

+The default script of run_all.py will run the models used in the paper on the provided datasets.
-Make sure to set the API keys in a .json file.
+Please make sure to insert your API keys in `utils/api_keys.json` file.

 ```bash
 python run_all.py